FS-Driverless/Formula-Student-Driverless-Simulator/docs/getting-started.md

 # Getting started

 When running this simulator there are two main components: the simulator and the ros bridge.
 Your autonomous system and the ros bridge should use the same ros core, either by running on the same computer or through a network connection.
+It is required that the simulator and the ros bridge have the same version!

 This page is an overview of the different methods to get these components up and running.